mirror-shades/doxa/docs/syntax.md

 not (forall x in arr where x > 3) // true
 ```

-### Trancendental logic
+### Paradoxical logic

-There are currently two trancendental operators, `and` and `not`.
+There are currently two paradoxical operators, `and` and `not`.
 These can be represented by the following truth tables:

 | ^     | T   | F   | B   | N   |
 | ----- | --- | --- | --- | --- |